-The tune’s catch line, ‘Money for nothing and chicks for free’ is as good a place to start.
+The tune’s catchline, ‘Money for nothing and chicks for free’ is a good place to start.
 Then there’s the Geordie old boys reunion, Mark Knopfler and Sting.
 Think about a pair of overblown pretentious pop tarts and these two must feature prominently.
-But they are pop/rock stars, so should the be anything else?
+But they are pop/rock stars, so what do you expect?